 For the purpose of regulatory reporting of financial instrument transparency data (Regulatory Technical Standard 2) related to credit default swap index, additional elements should be included in the message to report some regulatory fields: Regulatory Technical Standard 2 fields 32 (for Credit Default Swap Index Derivative) and fields 33 and 34 (for Credit Default Swap Index).

-Some element names must also be improved to provide more clarity on what is to be reported.
+Some element names must also be improved to provide more clarity on what is to be reported and a typographical error needs to be corrected as requested by SEG Evaluation Team.

 Proposed implementation: